cirineo14/GettingAndCleaningData/CodeBook.md

 The X data frame is created by taking the average of each variable for each activity and each subject from tidyDF.
 The X data frame is finally written into the "TidyDataSet.txt" file.

-## Description of the data frame in the TidyDataSet.txt file
+### Description of the data frame in the TidyDataSet.txt file

 The file can be read in R with the command read.table("TidyDataSet.txt").

 The data set has 180 observations of 81 variables.
 The data is ordered by subject ID and then by activity.
-Ex.: the fist six lines contains the results by activity (six of them) of the first participant.
+Ex.: the first six lines contains the results by activity (six of them) of the first participant.
+Again, the README file from the unzipped file contains detailed information on the measurements based on mean and std.

  The variables are the following:

 1. "Subject": An integer variable.
 The subject ID.
 2. "Activity": A factor variable.
 The activity performed while taking the measurement.
 The activities are "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING".